 Double Overtime In California

-According to California’s Department of Industrial Relations, eligible workers in the state become entitled to double time in one of two cases:
+According to California’s Department of Industrial Relations, eligible workers in the state become entitled to double-time pay in one of two cases:

-- When the hours worked in a single day exceed 12, a worker is entitled to double time for every hour worked after the 12th hour
+- When the time worked in a single day exceeds 12 hours, a worker is entitled to double time for all hours worked after the 12th hour

 - When an employee works seven consecutive days in a single workweek, the worker is entitled to double time for every hour worked after the first 8 hours on the seventh day